Wound and Ostomy Care

 About Our Ostomy Nurses

 WOC nurses specialize in ostomy care and rehabilitation and assist patients in the hospital as well as in the outpatient setting.
-Our nurses provide comprehensive teaching, counseling and care for their patients for pre- and post-operative education, life support and counseling and emergency assistance when needed.
+Our nurses provide comprehensive teaching as well as counseling and care for their patients for pre- and post-operative education.

 Your WOC nurse can answer questions and address the concerns of patients and family members, both in the hospital and after discharge.
 Our goal is to help you make the necessary adjustments to life with an ostomy.